BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/classes_and_constructors.md

     }
 ```

+---

+# Guard Clauses

 * that `if` statement is known as a "guard clause"
   * it guards against bad values entering your algorithm
-  * also known as "asserting your arguments" or "design by contract"
-* validation is one of the most valuable features of object-oriented programming
+* validation is a valuable feature in program designs
   * it lets you *write less code* in other methods, confident that you don't have to check for bad data or boundary conditions
+  * You can catch bugs when they are introduced rather than waiting for something to go wrong

 ---